morningsidemeeting/morningsidemeeting.github.io/README.md

 Shared calendars are owned by the `morningsidemeetingtest@gmail.com` Google account, currently maintained by Scott Blumenthal.
 If you'd like to have a new calendar created, please contact Scott.
 Once created, it administrative permissions can be shared with anyone who needs them.

 Shared calendars are accessed via a Google API.
-Within the codebase, they are usually referred to by a "slug" set in `/src/shared/calendarIds.json`.
+Within the codebase, they are usually referred to by a "slug" set in `CALENDAR_IDS` in `/src/shared/googleConfig.js`.
 After creating a new calendar, add a slug for it to the list of calendar IDs in that file.

 ### Adding a New Set of Documents